 Slogan | Sheer Driving Pleasure (Worldwide) The Ultimate Driving Machine (United States, United Kingdom, Australia) The Ultimate Driving Experience (Canada) |

-The BMW logo is quite a simple representation of three colors – Blue, Black and White in an interesting way.
-The logo consists of a thick black circle encapsulated in a silver outline and holding the company’s name in the top most part of the circle.
-The inner part of the circle is made up of four quadrants represented by blue and white colors.
+The BMW logo is a simple yet distinctive representation that combines three colors: blue, black, and white.
+It features a thick black circle, outlined in silver, with the company’s name placed at the top of the circle.
+Inside the circle, there are four quadrants created by alternating blue and white colors.

-There are two different interpretations for BMW logo meaning and both sound equally logical.
-The first one says that the blue and white quadrants are a direct reference to national colors of Bavaria – the birthplace of the carmaker.
-This is not surprising since the automaker was established in an era when it was fashionable to maintain some connection with the city or state of birth, other such examples being Maserati and Ferrari.
+Two distinct interpretations of the BMW logo meaning exist, both appearing equally plausible.
+The first interpretation suggests that the blue and white quadrants directly reference the national colors of Bavaria, where the carmaker originated.
+This connection is not surprising, as it was a common practice during the era when BMW was established to maintain a link with the city or state of one’s birth, similar to other automakers like Maserati and Ferrari.

 BMW Logo Meaning: The aircraft propeller theory

-The other school of thought believes the BMW logo takes inspiration from the company’s history as a manufacturer of aircraft propellers.
-In this sense, the sky blue and white fields are representative of a white or silver rotating aircraft propeller spinning with a clear blue sky in the background.
+The other interpretation suggests that the BMW logo draws inspiration from the company’s history as an aircraft propeller manufacturer.
+According to this theory, the sky blue and white fields in the logo represent a white or silver rotating aircraft propeller set against a clear blue sky in the background.
+This interpretation reflects the company’s aviation heritage and its transition into the automotive industry.

-Needless to say, these events led to the legend of BMW’s history with spinning propeller and since it went very well with the automaker’s overall messaging, BMW did little to stop this urban myth.
-An official post by Fred Jakobs, Archive Director of BMW Group Classic sets the record straight in this regard.
+Undoubtedly, these events contributed to the legend of BMW’s association with spinning propellers, and since it harmonized well with the automaker’s overall branding, BMW did not actively dispel this urban myth.
+However, an official post by Fred Jakobs, the Archive Director of BMW Group Classic, has sought to set the record straight on this matter.

-An ode to aircraft propellers or not, BMW logo is among the finest automotive logos with usage of powerful colors and a strong visual identity which has remained largely unchanged in these years.
+Whether an ode to aircraft propellers or not, the BMW logo stands as one of the most distinguished and enduring automotive emblems.
+It utilizes powerful colors and boasts a strong visual identity that has remained largely unaltered over the years.

-Another twist in BMW logo history came in March 2020 when the German company unveiled a new minimalist, flat logo.
-The new emblem follows a pared-down and two-dimensional approach and doesn’t include the hallmark black ring.
-Instead, the logo has a transparent circle that will take on different colors depending on the background.
-In a similar vein, the 3D shadows in the blue and white colors of Bavaria have been dropped.
+A significant development in BMW logo history occurred in March 2020 when the German company introduced a new minimalist and flat logo.
+This updated emblem adopts a streamlined and two-dimensional design, notably omitting the traditional black ring.
+Instead, the logo features a transparent circle that adjusts its color according to the background.
+Furthermore, the 3D shadows in Bavaria’s blue and white colors have been removed in this modern interpretation of the logo.

-The automaker stated that the transparent logo reflects its openness and clarity apart from underlining the brand’s transition from automotive to technology and connections.
-Thankfully, the new communication logo doesn’t replace the old one and will be used only for online and offline communication and for international trade fairs and events.
+The transparent logo introduced by the automaker is intended to symbolize openness and clarity, emphasizing the brand’s shift from automotive to technology and connectivity.
+Importantly, this new communication logo is not meant to replace the existing one.
+Instead, it will be used exclusively for online and offline communication, as well as at international trade fairs and events.